EURO GOVT-Spanish debt rallies after rescue fund ruling

 LONDON, Sept 12 (Reuters) - Spanish and Italian bonds rallied and German debt prices fell on Wednesday after Germany’s top court gave the green light to the euro zone’s new bailout fund, prompting relief the bloc’s rescue plans remained on track.

-The constitutional court rejected a challenge to the European Stability Mechanism (ESM), allowing Germany to ratify the fund as long as it can guarantee there will be no increase in German financial exposure to the fund without parliament’s approval.
+The constitutional court rejected an injunction against the European Stability Mechanism (ESM), allowing Germany to ratify the fund as long as it can guarantee there will be no increase in German financial exposure to the fund without parliament’s approval.

 The verdict was broadly as expected and the positive reaction in Spanish and Italian debt was limited by the scale of the rally in the weeks since the European Central Bank pledged to buy peripheral debt to lower sovereign borrowing costs.